Ranj247/sportsporium_v1/README.md

 ***

 ## User Experience
-The sports shoes industry is undergoing a period of huge growth, such as with popular nike shoes selling out instantly from retailers, and being re-sold at after-market values much higher than the original retail value.
 This site advances the user's goals by allowing users to purchase footwear, clothes and sportswear at affordable prices.

 The User Experience for this site was planned & developed using the [5 Planes of UX Design](https://www.geeksinux.com/the-elements-of-user-experience-design/): Strategy, Scope, Structure, Skeleton, Surface.
 It is intended to be used as a full-stack application with a clean and user - friendly site design.